Vegan Ginger Cookies

 Divide the cookies into 12 equal sized pieces and roll each piece into a ball.

 Place the balls onto the lined baking tray(s), leaving around 2-3 inches of space between each one.
-I typically bake 5 or 6 per large baking tray.
+I typically bake 5 or 6 per baking tray.

 Bake the cookies for 15 minutes.
 Let them cool on the tray completely before you remove them otherwise they will break.